ajtarragona/censat-client/README.md

 #### addInstanceItem($census_name, $entity_name, $id, $field_name, $value)
 Add an item to an instance field, given its value.
-It is useful for multiple fields (relations, selects, integrations or grids) Returns the updated instance or a message object.
+It is useful for multiple fields (relations, selects, integrations or grids).
+Returns the updated instance or a message object.

 #### removeInstanceFieldItem($census_name, $entity_name, $id, $field_name, $item_id)
 Removes an instance field item, given its id
-It is useful for multiple fields (relations, selects, integrations or grids) Returns the updated instance or a message object.
+It is useful for multiple fields (relations, selects, integrations or grids).
+Returns the updated instance or a message object.